riyuu-kami/binomial-expansion/README.md

-### This C++ program employs the binomial theorem to expand the expression (a+b)^n for a positive integer exponent 'n'.
+## This C++ program employs the binomial theorem to expand the expression (a+b)^n for a positive integer exponent 'n'.
 It calculates coefficients using Pascal's triangle or the combinatorial formula C(n, k), then constructs and displays the expanded expression in the format (a+b)^n = term1 + term2 + ... + term(n+1), with each term containing appropriate powers of 'a' and 'b' and their respective coefficients.
+<br><br>

 # The binomial theorem states that :
 <br>